npm-simplified/simplified/docs/user-group.md

 Required.
 The name of the group to get the data at.

 #### @returns:
-Returns an object containing the user group's data or error on failure.
+Returns an object containing the user group's data on success or error on failure.

 #### Usage:
 ~~~~